oicr-gsi/shesmu/language.md

 type of that position in the tuple.
 If _n_ is beyond the number of items in the tuple, an error occurs.

+The _expr_ can also be an optional of a tuple.
+If it is, the result will be an optional of the appropriate type.

 #### Named Tuple Access
 - _expr_ `.` _field_